blog-banner-image

 There are several different paths to becoming a crime scene technician.
 Having at least an associate degree in forensic sciences, criminal justice, crime scene technology, or a related discipline is typical.
 Depending on the employing organization, having at least a bachelor’s degree in a field such as chemistry or biology may be advisable.

 Successful candidates normally complete courses in mathematics and science, as well as forensics classes if available.
-Following is the most common path followed to becoming a crime scene technician.
+Following is the most common path to becoming a crime scene technician.
 Note that the following path is only applicable to civilian technicians.
-Those that want to become crime scene technicians via the law enforcement path will need to attend the police academy either before or after college.
+Those who want to become crime scene technicians via the law enforcement path will need to attend the police academy either before or after college.

 • Step 2: Pursue an undergraduate education (two to four years).
 After high school, aspiring crime scene technicians should pursue an undergraduate education to find employment.
 There are both associate and bachelor-level degrees available in related subjects.
 Some of the majors students may want to pursue include chemistry, biology, and forensic science.
 An undergraduate program is also a good time to pursue internships or other work opportunities that allow students to gain experience in the field.
 Work experience coupled with a strong science background and experience in a lab is the best combination for finding work in the next step.